jaredgk/runtc/README.md

 ```
 python path/to/scripts/runtc_real.py [options]
 ```
-If --pypy is to be used for faster length calculation, the scripts must all be in the directory from which the runtc_real script is called.

 The only required argument is a VCF file, either uncompressed or gzipped.
 Using the default options, the runtc_real script will filter out any non-biallelic sites, indels, and sites with missing data, then generate tc estimates for every singleton in a VCF file, while not counting singletons toward the termination of MSH tracts.